 Another highly recommended option for K2/Spice addiction is inpatient drug rehab.
 Inpatient rehab is recommended for individuals who have already detoxed or who have relapsed several times.
 Most facilities offer 24-hour supervision or access to medical staff, medical and mental health evaluations and individual and group therapy.
 Many facilities also emphasize proper nutrition and recreation during a patient’s stay.

 People struggling with K2/Spice abuse may opt to participate in outpatient rehab instead of an inpatient program.
 Outpatient rehab is typically recommended for people who have already gone through the detox process and do not require 24/7 supervision.
-Some people participating in outpatient rehab may return to their homes or a sober living community in the evening.
+People participating in outpatient rehab may return to their homes or a sober living community in the evening.
 Typically, treatment occurs during the daytime at a medical facility.
 Like inpatient rehab, outpatient rehab may include consultations with medical staff and treatment that includes medication and behavioral therapy.

 During the initial evaluation, the medical staff will determine whether the patient has a co-occurring mental health condition.
 Drug use and mental health can directly influence each other.
 Drug misuse is sometimes caused by the physical addiction to the drug, but a person’s mental health can have a large impact on whether they are able to fully recover.

 Assessing an entire person, including their home life and family background, is critical during addiction recovery.
 Mental health and drug abuse treatment may involve medication management or different types of cognitive behavioral therapy.
 Some examples of co-occurring disorders with K2/Spice addiction include:

 - Anxiety disorders